boum-garden/sdk/README.md

 ## Technical debt

-- Most tests currently require an instance of the API to run against.
-This is not ideal and should either be replaced with fake instances or mocked calls.
+- Tests of resource abstractions are erquire currently a running instance of the API.
+This should be mocked.

 - Creating multiple instances of the API client is not intended and will result in unexpected behavior.
 This should be addressed by making the client a singleton.

 - Doctest requires a specific format to make examples in documentation executable.
 This makes the examples in this README harder to copy and paste.

-- Every time the client context manager is entered, it will create a new session and login anew.
-This could be sped up by reusing the previously generated access token, as long as that one has not expired.
-If it has, the token refresh will be initiated automatically.
+There exist other packages and add-ons that could be used to make the examples easier to manage.